-Intracranial germinomas, also known as dysgerminomas or extra-gonadal seminomas, are a type of germ cell tumour and are predominantly seen in paediatric populations.
+Intracranial germinomas, also known as dysgerminomas or extra-gonadal seminomas, are a type of germ cell tumor and are predominantly seen in pediatric populations.
 They tend to occur in the midline, either at the pineal region (majority) or along the floor of the third ventricle/suprasellar region.

-Germinomas are tumours of young patients with a peak incidence of 10-12 years of age (90% of patients being younger than 20 at the time of diagnosis).
-They account for 3-5% of paediatric intracranial tumours but only 0.4-1% of intracranial tumours in adults 10.
+Germinomas are tumors of young patients with a peak incidence of 10-12 years of age (90% of patients being younger than 20 at the time of diagnosis).
+They account for 3-5% of pediatric intracranial tumors but only 0.4-1% of intracranial tumors in adults 10.

 Gender ratios are interestingly different depending on location.
 In the pineal region there is a marked male preponderance with a male to female ratio of 5-22:1 whereas in the suprasellar region, they are slightly more frequent in females with a male to female ratio of 1:1.3.
 Overall, due to the pineal region being most common, germinomas are seen more frequently in males.

-Presentation depends on location, with compression of the tectal plate leading to obstructive hydrocephalus and Parinaud syndrome, whereas involvement on the pituitary infundibulum leads to diabetes insipidus (most common), hypopituitarism (common) or optic chiasm compression or signs of intracranial hypertension 11.
-When the thalami and basal ganglia are involved, the presentation is often delayed with a larger tumour at diagnosis.
+Presentation depends on location, with compression of the tectal plate leading to obstructive hydrocephalus and Parinaud syndrome, whereas involvement of the pituitary infundibulum leads to diabetes insipidus (most common), hypopituitarism (common), optic chiasm compression or signs of intracranial hypertension 11.
+When the thalami and basal ganglia are involved, the presentation is often delayed with a larger tumor at diagnosis.

 Germinomas derive from germ-cells and typically arises in the midline, relating to the third ventricle 11:

 - pineal gland: 80-90%, known as a pineal germinoma in this location

 - suprasellar mass: 15-40%, termed a suprasellar germinoma in this location